Visit our Sister Sites:

 Annuals

 Also known as "Pot Marigolds", Calendulas are prolific producers of orange, yellow, and lemon colored flowers.
 This easy to grow, prolific bloomer is perfect for beginning home gardeners and kids.
 Flowers begin to bloom in early to mid-summer, and will continue until frost.
-Calendulas will reseed readily for future years.
+Calendulas reseed readily, for future years.

-Thanks to a long, sturdy stem, Calendulas are good cut floewr, but need to be checked for aphids before bringing them in.
-They would be more popular in vases, but they give off an unpleasant, sometimes strong odor.
+Thanks to a long, sturdy stem, Calendulas are a good cut flower for indoor arrangements.
+Make sure to check the flowers for aphids, before bringing them indoors.
+They would be more popular in vases, but they give off a strong, unpleasant odor.

-Calendula are grown from seeds.
-Sow seeds early in the season .
-Cover with 1/4" of soil.
-They germinate in 7-14 days, and grow quickly.
+Calendula plants are grown from seeds.
+Sow seeds directly into the flower garden, early in the season.
+Cover the seeds with 1/4" of garden soil.
+The seeds germinate in 7-14 days, and begin growing quickly.
 Flowers will start blooming by early to mid summer.

 Water the plants during dry periods, once or twice per week.
 Avoid wetting the leaves, as disease problems can be a problem.